-Amsterdam is one of my favorite destinations for a city break.
-Although it’s famous for its coffeeshops and the Red Light District, I can assure you that the Dutch capital is so much more!
-Whether you’re an architecture enthusiast, museumgoer, foodie or even a nature lover, you’ll have a good time in Amsterdam.
+Although famous for its coffeeshops and the Red Light District, I can assure you that the Dutch capital offers so much more!
+It’s one of my favorite destinations for a city break.
+Whether you’re an architecture enthusiast, museumgoer, foodie or nature lover, you’ll have a good time in Amsterdam.

-If you’re looking for a list of activities for your first visit to this great city, you’ve to the right place.
-Since Amsterdam is one of the most expensive cities in Europe, I’ve included 7 activities that are completely free.
+Here’s a list of activities for your first visit to Amsterdam.
+Since it’s one of the most expensive cities in Europe, I’ve included 7 activities that are free!

 1. Anne Frank House & Jordaan